www.thornwalker.com/ditch/linkscontents.htm

 Americans Against World Empire, also known as Americans Against Bombing — a major antiwar site for non-leftists.
 AAWE/AAB describes itself as "a Conservative/Libertarian coalition for Peace, opposed to the bombing & hypocrisy which brings retaliation from enemies that we ourselves create, turning our free Republic into a military empire."
 (This is Jon Utley's site.)

 Chronicles: A Magazine of American Culture.
-The paleo journal.
+I used to describe Chronicles as "the paleo journal," but The American Conservative has dethroned it.
 Libertarians will be frustrated at the anti-market philosophy of many of Chronicles's writers — the distinction between fascist and market economics seems to escape them.
-And yes, editor Tom Fleming is downright odd on racial issues.
-And yes, Chronicles is obsessed with the Balkans, which part of the world, to speak personally, sends me right to the land of Nod.
-But on the other hand you'll often find pieces that could have appeared right here at TLD.
-Sam Francis, Paul Gottfried, and Clyde Wilson are among the contributors.
+Moreover, editor Tom Fleming is downright odd on racial issues and is notorious for picking a fight with Jared Taylor a few years ago.
+On the other hand you'll often find pieces that could have appeared right here at TLD.

 Fred on EverythingScurrilous Commentary by Fred Reed.
 Promo: "Travel with America's leading expatriate curmudgeon along paths of thought that would have most columnists trembling in fear for their very lives.
 Hear the unvarnished truth about practically everything from one of the funniest and most abrasive thinkers writing today."
 Reed, a Vietnam vet and ex-police reporter, seems to have become nicely cynical about the various police and military utopias our masters are always trying to erect both at home and abroad.
 He also makes fun of voting.
 Bravo!
 (I am aware that I may have erred in filing this site under "Paleos."
 I am prepared to be corrected.)

-Middle American News.
-I can't find a mission statement, but I'd describe this site as right-populist: think in terms of Sam Francis's "Middle American Radicals."
-MAN is big on state-border control, but liberty lovers of a paleo kidney will find much of interest on culture, ethnic issues, and the NWO.
+I'd describe this site as right-populist: think in terms of Sam Francis's "Middle American Radicals."
+MAN is dead wrong in supporting border-police-statism and opposing free international commerce, of course; but liberty lovers of a paleo kidney will find much of interest on culture, ethnic issues, and the NWO.

 Original Dissent — "Traditional Conservatism for and from the Common Man."
 One valuable feature — the Neocon Watch.
 OD also hosts a forum.

-Sobran's — the site for Joe Sobran's newsletter and other Sobranite activities.
+Sobran's — the archive site for the late Joe Sobran's newsletter (which folded in 2007) and other Sobranite activities.
 Fundamental and indispensable.
-I refrained from putting Joe's site in the preceding category because he ranges much more widely in his writing.
+I refrained from putting this site in the preceding category because Joe ranged much more widely in his writing.

 TheWarParty.com — "A Conservative Libertarian Coalition opposed to those in America who want world empire and benefit from (small) wars."
 Seems to be primarily a collection of links to off-site news and commentary.